bandgeek555b/Asymptotic_Jenkins_Analysis/README.md

-# Asymptotic Analysis of SDOF Oscillator with Jenkins Nonlinearity
+# Asymptotic Analysis of Jenkins Nonlinearity

 ## This project is about building code to develop/implement the asymptotic mathematical model of a SDOF oscillator with a Jenkins nonlinearity.